thompsonsed/pycoalescence/README.md

 ###Introduction
-pycoalescence is a Python package for spatially-explicit coalescence neutral simulations. pycoalescence provides a pythonic interface for setting up, running and analysing spatially-explicit neutral simulations.
+pycoalescence is a Python package for spatially explicit coalescence neutral simulations. pycoalescence provides a pythonic interface for setting up, running and analysing spatially explicit neutral simulations.
 Simulations themselves are performed in C++ using [necsim](https://pycoalescence.readthedocs.io/en/release/necsim/necsim_library.html) for excellent performance, whilst the Python interface provides a simple solution for setting up and analysing simulations.